mabau/pystencils/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `pystencils` for local development.
+Here is how to set up `pystencils` for local development.

 1. Fork the `pystencils` repo on GitLab.
 2. Clone your fork locally: